-Press the back arrow (to return to editing the Temporary Profile.
+Press the back arrow (

-When you are done editing the Temporary Profile menu, press the back arrow (to exit the wireless menu.
+When you are done editing the Temporary Profile menu, press the back arrow (K) to exit the wireless menu.

 Note: The selected Temporary Profile remains selected until a different access point profile is chosen.
 You do not need to re-enter the configuration information.